Young Innovative Company Status – JEI : a powerful incentive

 Companies that obtain the JEI status benefit during the eligible period of 3 types of exemption:

-• Exemption of employers’ payroll taxes for research personnel salaries,
+- Exemption of employers’ payroll taxes for research personnel salaries over 8 years,

-• Total exemption of two local businesses taxes (C.F.E. and C.V.A.E.)
+- Total exemption of two local business taxes (C.F.E. and C.V.A.E.)

 Employers’ payroll tax exemptions are capped: